 We are available to discuss ideas, questions, concerns, or suggestions.

 Buckle up for 2023!

 Peg & Sam Ballou

 Ruth and Samuel

-Our pheasants are a Chinese Ringneck with a slight Mongolian Cross, coloring up as adults with blue-green backs, white rings and dark burgundy body feathers.
+Our pheasants are a Chinese Ringneck with a slight Mongolian Cross that are a genetically unique stain that we have spent over 30 years developing.
+Coloring up as adults with blue-green backs, white rings and dark burgundy body feathers.
 Some darker variations in coloration (“mutes” or “melanistic” ) appear infrequently and are in great demand.
 We do not actively breed for that strain and cannot predict how many we can provide.
 Since the process is time-intensive, we charge a surcharge of $.10 per chick to sort these.